Ming-Hao/chrome-whisper-transcriber/README.md

 Just a small personal experiment for playing with Chrome Extensions and native messaging.
 This extension captures audio from a browser tab and sends it to a local Python script that runs OpenAI Whisper for transcription.

+You can now trigger recordings directly with a keyboard shortcut (default `Alt+E`) in addition to the popup buttons.

 Originally made to help me quickly see raw Japanese lines while watching anime, without needing to record and upload files manually.

 ---

 ## How it works

-1. The extension uses `chrome.tabCapture` to record tab audio.
+1. The background service worker ensures an offscreen document (`offscreen.html`) is running to handle MediaRecorder APIs.
+2. Recording can be started from the popup or via the `toggle-recording` command (default shortcut `Alt+E`).
+3. The offscreen page captures tab audio with `chrome.tabCapture`, packages it as base64 WebM, and relays it to the background script.
-2. When the user clicks **"Stop Recording"**, the recorded audio is sent to a local Python script via Native Messaging.
+4. The background script forwards the audio chunk to the native Python host through Chrome Native Messaging.
-3. The Python script uses **PyAV** to decode the WebM audio stream and resample it into a 16kHz mono numpy array.
+5. The Python script decodes the WebM with **PyAV**, converts it to a 16 kHz mono numpy array, and runs Whisper for transcription.
-4. The audio array is passed into the Whisper model for transcription.
-5. The transcribed text is returned and displayed in the popup UI.
+6. The transcribed text (and any save-to-disk status) is returned and displayed in the popup log.

 ---